 After waiting for 7 days, I checked with customer care, and they told me the MNP request had been rejected again because there was an outstanding bill for this month.

 I told them I am willing to submit any amount they want to accept the MNP request.

 They declined and told me to revisit the stores and raise a fresh request and even told me to pay the unbilled amount to make sure the balance is negative (means overpay) so they don’t have any reason to reject the request.

 I had no choice, so I did that.

-Finally, I received a call from the Nodal officer after 2 days of writing the email.
+Finally, I received a call from the Nodal officer after two days of writing the email.
 He was sorry for the bad experience and apologized for the trouble.

-Finally, The operator accepted the request, and I got a confirmation message that my number is ported out.
+Finally, The operator accepted the request, and I got a confirmation message that my number was ported out.

-Let's talk about the solution, everyone faces some challenges but don't be disheartened by these small issues.
-Firstly, talk to the customer care executive, no matter how angry you are, keep raising a ticket till they try to provide a solution.
+First, talk to the customer care executive, no matter how frustrated you are, keep reminding them till they provide a solution.

 Thirdly, If you have access to email, start an email chain to the customer care team detailing everything.
 If it is not solved look for the escalation matrix, which usually can mark the email to the nodal officer and higher-ups.

 In my case, the intervention of the Nodal officer helped, and the matter was resolved.